 Spend your days exploring the boutiques, galleries, and restaurants in town.
 Wake up in a historic hotel or inn with fabulous ocean views.
 Or enjoy a wine tasting at one of the local wineries.

 Then head out for a coastal hike in Mendocino Headlands State Park, where dramatic cliffs meet the crashing waves of the Pacific Ocean.
-And make sure to visit the Point Cabrillo Light Station, a historic lighthouse that you can tour.
+And make sure to visit the Point Cabrillo Light Station, one of the most historic California lighthouses that you can tour.

 Kings Canyon and Sequoia National Park

 Kings Canyon and Sequoia National Park are one of the best places to visit in Northern California.
 Discover towering sequoia trees, cascading waterfalls, and breathtaking vistas.
 Immerse yourself in the wonders of these parks and create memories in the Sierra Nevada mountains.